 where $i_1, \ldots, i_5=1,\ldots,m$.

-Moreover from (\ref{zzz0}) we obtain the following useful estimates
+Moreover, from (\ref{zzz0}) we obtain the following useful estimates

-In addition from (\ref{zzz4x}) we get
+In addition, from (\ref{zzz4x}) we get

-Clearly, expansions for iterated Stratonovich stochastic integrals (see Theorem 7) are simpler than expansions for iterated Ito stochastic integrals (see Theorem 6 and (\ref{za1})--(\ref{a6})).
-However, the calculation of the mean-square approximation error for iterated Stratonovich stochastic integrals turns out to be much more difficult than for iterated Ito stochastic integrals (see Theorem 8 and (\ref{zzz0})).
-Below we consider how we can estimate or calculate exactly (for some particular cases) the mean-square approximation error for iterated Stratonovich stochastic integrals.
+Clearly, expansions for iterated Stratonovich stochastic integrals (see Theorems 9--16) are simpler than expansions for iterated Ito stochastic integrals (see Theorems 7, 8, and (\ref{za1})--(\ref{a6})).
+However, the calculation of the mean-square approximation error for iterated Stratonovich stochastic integrals turns out to be much more difficult than for iterated Ito stochastic integrals (see Theorem 17 and (\ref{zzz0})).
+Below we consider how we can estimate or calculate exactly (for some particular cases) the mean-square approximation error for iterated Stratonovich stochastic integrals (the development of these results is contained in Chapter 5 of \cite{20aa} (also see Theorems~10--12 from this paper).

-As we mentioned above, on the basis of the presented approximations of iterated Stratonovich stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness according to $T-t$ in the mean-square sense for iterated Stratonovich stochastic integrals ($T-t\ll 1$ because the length of integration interval $[t, T]$ of the iterated Stratonovich stochastic integrals plays the role of integration step for the numerical methods for Ito SDEs, so $T-t$ is already fairly small).
-This leads to sharp decrease of member quantities in the appro\-xi\-ma\-ti\-ons of iterated Stratonovich stochastic integrals which are required for achieving the acceptable accuracy of approximation.
+As we mentioned above, on the basis of the presented approximations of iterated Stratonovich stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness with respect to $T-t$ in the mean-square sense for iterated Stratonovich stochastic integrals ($T-t\ll 1$ because the length of integration interval $[t, T]$ of the iterated Stratonovich stochastic integrals plays the role of integration step for the numerical methods for Ito SDEs, so $T-t$ is already fairly small).
+This leads to a sharp decrease of member quantities in the appro\-xi\-ma\-ti\-ons of iterated Stratonovich stochastic integrals, which are required for achieving the acceptable accuracy of approximation.

 From (\ref{fff09}) $(i_1\ne i_2)$ we obtain

 where $C_1$ is a constant.